-Application for the Washburn University School of Law-Maastricht University Study Abroad Program
+Application for the Washburn Law-Maastricht University Study Abroad Program

-Students interested in applying to the Maastricht study abroad program should submit the following items to the Associate Dean for Academic Affairs by February 1 of the academic year immediately preceding the academic year that the student wishes to be enrolled in the Program:
+Law School Application.
+Students interested in applying to the Maastricht study abroad program for the fall or spring semesters of the following academic year should submit the following items to the Associate Dean for Academic Affairs by the February 1 deadline:

 - A personal statement indicating the student's reasons for attending Maastricht University.
 The statement should include: how the Maastricht program will impact the student's legal education and how the student believes his or her life experiences demonstrate the student's ability to adapt to a new environment and excel in an international academic environment.
 The statement should consist of 500-750 words.